Last Updated on by

 As a tourist you can pay an entrance fee and explore the walkways and take advantage of the many photo opportunities along the route.

-Although there is nothing noteworthy about The Valley of the Moon in terms of history and culture a geological marvel is still a geological marvel and The Valley of the Moon is unlike anything I have seen in Europe.
+Although there is nothing noteworthy about The Valley of the Moon in terms of history and culture a geological marvel is still a geological marvel and this are of Bolivia is unlike anything I have seen in Europe.

 For me, The Valley of the Moon signifies and represents the gruesome weather in this region of the world and for me, it represents the resilient people that live in the mountain bowl canyon of La Paz.